KingCrab84/full-template-asianfood/README.md

 ### Gallery Page

 This Gallery will provide the user with supporting images to see how the atmosphere on asian street market and street food looks like.

+Additional features could be showing info about what it is, where its about.
+Link those images to peoples account/social media and read about their experince and travel all over the world.

 ![Responsive Displays](assets/images/readmeimg/gallery.jpg)

 \